Rules Governing Proficiency Requirements

 Proficiency and Placement

-2. Placement is based on ACT Reading section scores or SAT Evidenced-Based Reading and Writing scores.
-See point 5 below for students without official ACT or SAT scores.
+2. Placement is based on ACT Reading section scores, SAT Evidenced-Based Reading and Writing scores, or Accuplacer Reading and Writing exam scores.

-• If the highest ACT Reading score is 25 or higher (SAT EBRW of 610 or more) the student places into ENG102
+• 25 or higher on ACT Reading score and 20 or higher on ACT English (SAT EBRW of 610 or more)

 OPTION 1: Take an online diagnostic exam